Azure/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

 * New Activity type: AzureMLUpdateResource, along with a new optional property in the Azure ML Linked Service, "updateResourceEndpoint".
     * This Activity takes as input a blob Dataset for an .iLearner file (e.g. produced as output of a retraining batch execution) and uploads it to the indicated management endpoint.
+* Add LongRunningOperationInitialTimeout and LongRunningOperationRetryTimeout properties to DataFactoryManagementClient.
+    * Allow configuration of the timeouts for client calls to the Data Factory service.

+### Bug Fixes
+* Properly initialize the internal client object wrapped by Microsoft.Azure.Management.DataFactories.DataFactoryManagementClient in all constructors.

 ## Version 4.1.0
 _Release date: 2015.10.28_